onflow/docs/docs/tools/clients/fcl-js/sdk-guidelines.md

 📖 **[Authorizers](../../../build/basics/transactions.md#signer-roles)** are accounts that authorize a transaction to read and mutate their resources.
 A transaction can specify zero or more authorizers, depending on how many accounts the transaction needs to access.

-The number of authorizers on the transaction must match the number of AuthAccount parameters declared in the prepare statement of the Cadence script.
+The number of authorizers on the transaction must match the number of `&Account` parameters declared in the prepare statement of the Cadence script.

 Example transaction with multiple authorizers:
 ```
 transaction {
-  prepare(authorizer1: AuthAccount, authorizer2: AuthAccount) { }
+  prepare(authorizer1: &Account, authorizer2: &Account) { }
 }
 ```